 What type of water is best for Ophir sensors?
 As stated above, some types of water promote corrosion.
-Therefore we recommend using deionized water in a closed circulating system.
-Note that deionized water is usually slightly acidic (pH 5.65) due to absorption of CO2 from the atmosphere.
+Therefore we recommend using deionized or distilled water in a closed circulating system.
+Note that deionized or distilled water is usually slightly acidic (pH 5.65) due to absorption of CO2 from the atmosphere.
 For best results, the cooling water can be neutralized by adding 5 ml of a 10 mM solution of NaOH for each liter of water in the cooling system.
-Note that deionized water is sometimes considered to be "hungry" for ions and therefore corrosive but this is not significant for closed circulating systems.
+Note that deionized or distilled water is sometimes considered to be "hungry" for ions and therefore corrosive but this is not significant for closed

 What about tap water?
 Tap water is usually okay but sometimes tap water contains various amounts of dissolved ions, some of which may degrade sensor performance or integrity.
 Chlorides, sulfates and heavy metal ions can greatly accelerate corrosion.
 We have found that the most problematic for Ophir power sensors is tap water containing chlorides and this should be avoided.